 Agnes Binagwaho, MD, M(Ped), PhD

 Professor Agnes Binagwaho is a Rwandan pediatrician who completed her MD in General Medicine at the Universite Libre de Bruxelles and her MA in Pediatrics MA at the Universite de Bretagne Occidentale.
 She returned to Rwanda in 1996.
-She was awarded an Honorary Doctor of Science from Dartmouth College and earned a Doctorate of Philosophy from the University of Rwanda College of Business and Economics, with her PhD Dissertation titled, “Children’s Right to Health in the Context of the HIV Epidemic.”
+She was awarded an Honorary Doctor of Science from Dartmouth College and earned a Doctorate of Philosophy from the University of Rwanda College of Business and Economics, with her PhD Dissertation titled “Children’s Right to Health in the Context of the HIV Epidemic”.

 In 2015, she received the annual Roux Prize and Ronald McDonald House Charities Award of Excellence.
 With over 150 peer-reviewed publications, her academic engagements include research across areas including health equity, HIV/AIDS, information and communication technologies (ICT) in e-health, and pediatric care delivery systems.
-She is active in advocacy and political mobilisation on behalf of women and children, in Rwanda and worldwide.

 To stay up-to-date on Professor Binagwaho’s activities in the global health arena, follow her on Twitter at @agnesbinagwaho!